 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

-ESC Copyright Information Website: Educational Use
+SUNY Empire Copyright Information Website: Educational Use

 The "educational use" exemption allows for the display and performance of copyrighted works in a face-to-face classroom setting.